aaronsww/personal-finance-manager/README.md

 # Personal Finance Manager

+### Note: This project was built at a 24-hour hackathon and is still under construction.

 Personal Finance Manager is a web application built using the MERN stack (MongoDB, Express, React, Node.js) that helps users manage their personal finances.
 The application provides features for tracking debtors, creditors, and other personal transactions.
 Users can add other individuals who owe them money as debtors, and these debtors can initiate payments to settle their debts.
 All payments must be verified and approved by the creditor.
 The application makes it significantly easier to track finances, especially between parties and individuals.

 ## Features